-A hike actually begins before making the slightest step, when the route is worked out on the map.
 The ability to read a map properly is extremely useful in providing you with all you need to know about what to expect on the hike.

 For a hike, the ideal scale is 1:25,000, i.e. a map in which 1 cm is equivalent to 250 m or 4 cm is equivalent to 1 km.
 It can be used to view each detail (watercourse, forests, paths, etc.) and to accurately work out where you are.
 This scale is found in the Blue and TOP25 Series IGN maps.
 For those hiking under the rain, there are TOP25R maps ("R" for "Resistant"), waterproof, tear-proof and printed on both sides to save space in your bag.

 The colours used on the map are important as they identify the type of terrain.

 Good to know: You will see areas that are more or less dark.
 The shaded areas that cover the slopes or mountain sides give a sense of the relief.
 By convention, the theoretical shading shown represents the effect of the sun shining from the north-west at an average angle of 45°.
 Rather than being useful for identifying where you are, it is simply a tool that makes it easier to identify the slopes when reading the map.

 By convention, north is located at the top of the map.
 You can rotate the map held horizontally in front of you so as to align the features of the terrain with the map's symbols and point your map in the right direction.